Did you know that there are more than 10 different tenses in the Spanish language?

 Therefore, get a well-written Spanish learning book or download a Spanish grammar cheat sheet from the internet (like this one) where the main grammar rules are clearly laid out.

-If you’re looking for a grammar workbook, I highly recommend any book from the “Practice Makes Perfect” series, such as “Practice Makes Perfect Complete Spanish Grammar.”
+If you’re looking for a grammar workbook, the books from the “Practice Makes Perfect” series are good options, such as “Practice Makes Perfect Complete Spanish Grammar.”
 And for complete beginners, the “Easy Spanish Step-By-Step” book is reputed to be pretty efficient.

 But don’t sit down and try to learn it all by heart (unless that’s your thing)!
 You will use this material as an occasional reference to help teach yourself targeted rules to address specific language situations you’re unsure about.